ashvinoli/Acad-Autoplot/README.md

 ## Copying required files
 * Copy the "rem_word.py" file inside the folder where your output pdfs will be kept.
 This same folder will later be the location to be provided when the macro is run.
 Copy the "Acad.lsp" and "printer.dvb" file inside the autocad installed directory.

+## Running the macro
+* Run the macro from "Run VBA Macro" inside the "Manage Tab" of autocad.
+Select the macro named "ThisDrawing.Print_Me".
+Then you will first be prompted to insert the location of saving directory.
+Input it.
+After you will be asked to draw a line that denotes the tentative distance that separates each drawing.
+This value is just an approx. Finally you will be asked to enter the starting character.
+This character will later be used to convert the drawings to svg and png.
+Only the pdfs starting with that character will be converted to save time.